 The timeline bar is essentially an alternate view of the frame, with the horizontal axis being time in the frame.
-The scale however is non-linear and is weighted to try and show each section of the frame equally and visibly, rather than scaling by duration.
+The horizontal axis is scaled evenly by API calls, such that every API call has the same width at any given zoom level.

 The frame marker hierarchy is top-down in this case, and can be expanded or collapsed by clicking on each section.
-In this image, Cascades and Cascade 1 are both expanded, but the other sections remain collapsed.
+In this image, “Render Scene” and “Toon shading draw” are both expanded, but the other sections remain collapsed.
 Each drawcall is rendered as a blue pip underneath the section of the hierarchy that it is a child of.
-The current drawcall (if visible) is rendered as a green circle and there are two vertical bars - red for the current mouse highlight, and light grey for the current drawcall, so it is visible regardless of the hierarchy expansion.
+The current drawcall (if visible) is rendered as a green circle.

 When the currently selected texture is used in the frame, each drawcall that references it draws a marker below the bar.
 A purple marker indicates that the drawcall at that point is writing to the texture, and a green marker indicates that it is reading.
 If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.

 This can be a very useful tool to trace data through a frame, as well as highlighting potential redundancy or errors if a target is being written to where it should not.